openxc/openxc-python/docs/tools/gps.rst

 Command-line options
 ====================

-A quick overview of all possible command line options can be found via ``--help``.
+An overview of all possible command line options can be found via ``--help``.

-.. cmdoption:: --format <format>

-    Selected the desired outupt format.
-Currently only "gpx" is supported, so this is the default choice.

-.. include:: ../_shared/common_cmdoptions.rst